osu-wams/osu_migrations/README.md

 8. ### Views
    `drush migrate:import d7_views_migration`

-   If you have a list of views ID's you only want to migrate you can do that with:
+   If you have a list of views IDs you only want to migrate, you can do that with:

    `drush migrate:import d7_views_migration --idlist=events,event_list`